-- (a) council endeavours to establish and maintain an open and timely communication system within and between the stakeholders; - (b) council recognises that effective communication requires cooperation from all parties involved; - (c) council will endeavour to ensure that its communication is effective in that: - it reaches the appropriate target group - it explains issues clearly and succinctly - it represents views fairly and equitably; - differences are accepted and acknowledged; and - its effective communication with residents is regularly reviewed.

-- (d) council recognises the need to inform all affected parties in the decision making process. - (e) council recognises that different people may hold different views and those views are valid; - (f) council recognises that a range of communication modes may need to be considered depending on the target group, issues and time frame.
+- a.
+Council endeavours to establish and maintain an open and timely communication system within and between the stakeholders. - b.
+Council recognises that effective communication requires co-operation from all parties involved. - c.
+Council will endeavour to ensure that its communication is effective in that: - it reaches the appropriate target group - it reaches the appropriate target group - it explains issues clearly and succinctly - it represents views fairly and equitably - differences are accepted and acknowledged - its effective communication with residents is regularly reviewed - d.
+Council recognises the need to inform all affected parties in the decision making process. - e.
+Council recognises that different people may hold different views and those views are valid. - f.
+Council recognises that a range of communication modes may need to be considered depending on the target group, issues and time frame.